Frequently Asked Questions

 Questions on Union Membership

 Dues are important to any union because they provide the financial resources necessary to equalize power with the employer.
-No one will pay any dues until after a bargaining committee we elect successfully negotiates a contract with the Wellesley College administration, and after we vote to approve that contract.

 • While our union will bargain on behalf of the employees in our unit, each person has the option to join or refuse to join the union, as outlined in the NLRA.
 No one can be required to become a member of the union after we have a contract.